Flower and Snake (1974 film): Production

-Critical appraisal
+Reception

 Flower and Snake is considered important more from a historical standpoint than for its artistic merits.
 The later Wife to Be Sacrificed is more highly regarded by the critics.
 Oniroku Dan was not happy with the film, but was able to reconcile with Nikkatsu to continue making many more films from his novels, including Wife to Be Sacrificed.
 Izumi Evers notes that "Nikkatsu's somewhat innocent approach inadvertently adds comedy," but sums up her review of Flower and Snake with, "The heroine, who was masochistically trained by men, was actually controlling them the whole time.
 To me, despite all the humiliations suffered by heroines like Naomi, this is the fundamental truth behind seventies-era Japanese sex films."
 The Weissers call it "Well-made garbage," but add that it is one of the best of Nikkatsu's films in this genre.

-Availability
+Release

 Media Blasters has announced an all-region DVD release of Flower and Snake on its Tokyo Shock label, scheduled for August 28, 2007.